Different roads and

 and accessing it

-With a bird’s eye view of your fleet and its status, you will be able to properly allocate budget and organize your workforce, making sure both time and money are well spent.
+With a bird’s eye view of your fleet and its status, you will be able to properly allocate budget and organize your workforce and routine maintenance, making sure both time and money are well spent.
 Not to be forgotten, a healthy vehicle will increase its longevity, further improving your return on investment.

 What data you should be collecting for